Critical Reflection

 Unit 1: Locating Practice within Subject

 Note: This Critical Reflection serves as an overarching summary of my research within Unit 1.
 Before delving into this reflection, it is essential to first engage with the documentation of the Current Practice.
-Doing so will provide the necessary context and foundation for a deeper understanding of hte insights and conclusion presented here.
+Doing so will provide the necessary context and foundation for a deeper understanding of the insights and conclusion presented here.

 Fig1: Shenece Oretha -Conspiracy: After Jeanne Lee, 2021.
 Speaker bodies, speaker stands, sound and spotlight.
 Installation View.
 Dimension variable.